All Roll Calls

 Sign up for a PRIA Policy Scan to see your personalized alignment score for this bill and every other piece of legislation we track.
 We analyze your financial profile against policy provisions to show you exactly what matters to your wallet.

-Beginning July 1, 2026, if you install an EV charger, you must protect the association from all claims and related attorney’s fees tied to the charger.
-Your HOA or condo association may require you to carry insurance and name the association on the policy.
-The association is not responsible for maintaining your charger or your electric vehicle.
-You pay for upkeep and repairs.
+Beginning July 1, 2026, if you install an EV charger, you must protect your condo association or HOA from all claims tied to the charger, including their reasonable attorney’s fees.
+The association can require you to buy and keep insurance and list the association on the policy.
+The association is not responsible for maintaining your charger or the vehicle that uses it; you pay for upkeep.

 Republican • House